Course Number: 6915

 Credit Hours & Type of Credit: 3

 Semester Offered: TBA

-Prerequisites: Students must have completed their first year of law school, as well as Environmental Law.
+Prerequisites: Environmental Law & students must have completed their first year of law school, as well as Environmental Law.

 Recommended Courses: None